lordmetroid/conductor/README.md

 * Application program resources specifies the directories where resources available to a program are stored.

-* Application view template compiler specifies the compiler to be used.

 ## Writing a web application
 Applications consist of four components.
 A Program and associated models,